Skip to Main Content

 What loan do you qualify for?

-Different loan types carry different interest rates, so you’ll want to make sure you’re comparing apples to apples based on the type of mortgage you can be approved for.
-For example, adjustable-rate loans typically start with a lower rate than fixed-rate loans — though that’ll change after the initial period — and 15-year loans tend to charge lower rates than 30-year loans.
+Different loan types carry different interest rates, so make sure you’re comparing apples to apples based on the type of mortgage you can be approved for.
+For example, adjustable-rate loans typically start with a lower rate than fixed-rate loans — though that’ll change after the initial period — and 15-year loans tend to come with lower rates than 30-year loans.

 How much are you putting down?